 Services located within the community are extensive and are housed close to Richmond Hospital in separate facilities.
-Community-based programs include Adult, Older Adult, an Infant, Child and Adolescent Community Mental Health Teams and various Addiction-related services.
-Also within the community is the Richmond Bridge House, a 10 bed short-stay multidisciplinary residential unit assisting patients in psychiatric crisis.
+Community-based programs include Adult, Older Adult, an Infant, Child and Adolescent Community Mental Health Teams, an Acute Home-Based Treatment program, and various Addiction-related services.
+Also within the community is the Richmond Bridge House, a 10-bed short-stay multidisciplinary residential unit assisting patients in psychiatric crisis.

-Core rotations are offered in inpatient, outpatient, child, geriatrics, community care, shared care, consultation-liason and addictions.
+Core rotations are offered in inpatient, outpatient, child, geriatrics, community care, shared care, consultation-liaison and addictions.

 Elective rotations are offered in the following areas:

-Residents participate in variety of didactic teaching programs that include a monthly Grand Rounds, monthly postgrad site director rounds, a monthly case-based resident round (called Lunch and Learn Resident Rounds), a bimonthly psychotherapy journal club, quarterly evening Faculty Development rounds, an infant mental health journal club, and a geriatric seminar series.
+Residents participate in variety of didactic teaching programs that include a monthly Grand Rounds, monthly postgrad site director rounds, a monthly case-based resident round (called Lunch and Learn Resident Rounds), an infant mental health journal club, and a geriatric seminar series.
 All rounds are accredited Section 1 Royal College of Physicians and Surgeons Group Learning Activities.

-Richmond Hospital Inpatient Unit: An 18-bed short-stay unit located within Richmond Hospital offers multidisciplinary assessment and treatment for a wide-range of psychiatric illnesses.
-There are four attending psychiatrists, involved family physicians (including a primary responsibility for medical care), primary care nursing and a variety of specialized inpatient groups.
+An 18-bed short-stay unit located within Richmond Hospital offers multidisciplinary assessment and treatment for a wide-range of psychiatric illnesses.
+There are four attending psychiatrists, primary care nursing and a variety of specialized inpatient groups.
 The interdisciplinary teams also include a psychologist, pharmacist, social worker and rehabilitation therapists.

-Community Programs: There are three community mental health teams: an Adult Team, an Older Adult Team, and an Infant, Child and Adolescent Team as well as various community-based Addiction services.
+There are three community mental health teams: an Adult Team, an Older Adult Team, and an Infant, Child and Adolescent Team as well as various community-based Addiction services.
 All programs are actively linked with local organizations and services such as CHIMO’s Crisis Line and Crisis and Suicide Intervention program.
 Mobile emergency services are also provided within the community via Mental Health Emergency Services and TRACC – Team Response to Adolescents and Children in Crisis.
 There is also a 10-bed multidisciplinary inpatient unit located in a residential setting (Bridge House) designed to assist patients in psychiatric crisis.
+For patients of higher acuity but not requiring hospitalization, Richmond also runs an Acute Home-Based Treatment Program.
 Shared Care is provided within a Richmond-based family physician’s office.